RexValkering/socialforcemodel/README.md

 - Add optimizations to social force calculations.
 - Add GUI to allow run-time parameter tuning and testing.
 - Add unit tests.
-- Allow targets to be defined as an area or line rather than a static point.
-- Improve target following algorithm
-- Add the possibility of defining a pedestrian density for an entrance, rather than a predefined number of pedestrians in a confined space
-- Add functionality to create and remove a disturbance in the model.
 - Let parameterloader give errors for unknown parameters.
 - Make parameterloader case insensitive.